juanproldan/SKU_Predictor_Portable_v3.0/DATA_SETUP.md

 ```
 020_SKU_Predictor_Portable_v3.0/
-├── Source_Files/
-│   ├── Consolidado.json          ← 223 MB (you need to add this)
-│   ├── processed_consolidado.db  ← 782 MB (you need to add this)
-│   ├── Maestro.xlsx              ✅ (included in Git)
-│   └── Text_Processing_Rules.xlsx ✅ (included in Git)
 ├── portable_app/
 │   ├── data/
 │   │   ├── Consolidado.json          ← 223 MB (you need to add this)
 │   │   ├── processed_consolidado.db  ← 782 MB (you need to add this)
 │   │   ├── Maestro.xlsx              ✅ (included in Git)
 │   │   └── Text_Processing_Rules.xlsx ✅ (included in Git)
-│   └── src/                      ✅ (all source code included)
+│   ├── src/                          ✅ (all source code included)
+│   └── models/                       ✅ (all trained models included)
 └── ...
 ```